The Mysterious And Amazing Blue Billings (Black and Blue #1) by Lily Morton | Book Review

 This is my fourth Lily Morton book, she might not be at the level where I’d read anything just because her name’s on it but she hasn’t disappointed so far.

-This book is unusual for a paranormal story because it very much feel grounded in reality.
+This book is unusual for a paranormal story because it very much feels grounded in reality.
 By this I mean the paranormal aspects of the plot still like the odd man out, not that it doesn’t blend in, it’s more like an unusual occurrence than the norm.
-Even by the end of the story that feeling stays true.
-We spent so much time in Levi’s day to day, this londonner who recently inherited a fixer upper in York, that even the ghosts when they appeared seemed like shifts of the wind or a trick of the light.
-My doubts about ghosts existence remained throughout, as if I expected without expecting a scooby-doo-like explanation at the end, which is a apte description for some of the tone.
+Even by the end of the story, that feeling stays true.
+We spent so much time in Levi’s day-to-day, this Londoner who recently inherited a fixer-upper in York, that even the ghosts when they appeared seemed like shifts of the wind or a trick of the light.
+My doubts about ghosts’ existence remained throughout as if I expected without expecting a scooby-doo-like explanation at the end, which is an apt description for some of the tone.

-The spooky light-hearted fun moments felt like a scoody doo episode but mixed in, are these serious horror elements.
+The spooky light-hearted fun moments felt like a scooby doo episode but mixed in, are these serious horror elements.

-Like Levi, Blue is quite level-headed despite what he had to go through in life, he’s not too angsty but just wary enough, and they relationship builds accordingly.
-We spend enough time with them that when the stream comes it’s worth it and makes sense giving Blue’s history and Levi’s personality.
+Like Levi, Blue is quite level-headed despite what he had to go through in life, he’s not too angsty but just wary enough, and their relationship builds accordingly.
+We spend enough time with them that when the stream comes it’s worth it and makes sense given Blue’s history and Levi’s personality.

-The Mysterious and Amazing Blue Billings is by the end an episode of series slowly embracing more the paranormal with real character growth and a great HFN close.
+The Mysterious and Amazing Blue Billings is by the end an episode of the series slowly embracing more of the paranormal with real character growth and a great HFN close.